 Essentially, Ontology was created as a way for businesses of all sizes to install blockchain technology within their company, without having to completely change all of their current systems.

-Even better, the team behind Ontology wanted to make it a really, really simple process, making it perfect for businesses who have no knowledge of blockchain technology.
+Even better, the team behind Ontology wanted to make it a really, really simple process, making it perfect for businesses that have no knowledge of blockchain technology.

 One of the most interesting things about the start of the Ontology coin journey is that they did not hold an Ontology ICO.
-Instead, Ontology airdropped (which means the transfer for free) their coins to a variety of people, including NEO coin holders and those who subscribed to the Ontology email newsletter!
+Instead, Ontology airdropped (transferred for free) their coins to a variety of people, including NEO coin holders and those who subscribed to the Ontology email newsletter!
 They also received funds from private investors.

 Note: An ICO stands for Initial Coin Offering and is a way for new crypto projects to raise funds.
 One of the largest ICO’s of all time was the EOS coin, which raised more than $4 billion!

 As they were both created by the same company, Ontology is working alongside NEO to bring blockchain to the world of business.
 The technology will also support decentralized applications (dApps), meaning they are in direct competition with Ethereum.